golanghr/platform/config/README.md

 - Saving and updating configuration key/values directly on [etcd] instance
 - Auto reload configuration once it's changed (watching)

+*NOTICE: This package wrapper is designed to manage configuration.
+If you wish to manage roles or anything else you will need to use custom logic.
+You can retrieve Etcd client by ```manager.Etcd()```*

 ### Prerequisites
 You will need to have fully functional [etcd] service setup and accessible by www.